The 6 Stages of Toilet Meditation

 A = Allow: this ‘allowing’ is a little more than just releasing and relaxing or allowing the breath to happen on its own.
 See if you can really give yourself permission to trust that your body knows what to do and when to do it.
 Perhaps you feel the need to ‘push’ gently (do not strain) or you do feel like you want to take a deep breath or lean forward or place your feet in a different position.
 The more refined your awareness skills are, the more you can trust what feels right, and not always what you think you should do.

 G = Gratitude: I think it is a healthy practice to not only be completely present and mindful when toileting, but to also honour this sophisticated and truly complex function that our body does for us on a daily basis without us even asking it to.
-So each time you complete your toileting event, I invite you to send a little gratitude to your body and all its incredibly phenomenal parts to end your toilet meditation (TM)!!
+So each time you complete your toileting event, see what it feels like to send a little gratitude to your body and all its incredibly phenomenal parts to end your toilet meditation (TM)!!

 There is a FREE bonus feature of the full Toilet Meditation (with music and breathtaking cinematography) included along with the practice sessions which consist of a combination of physical therapy based exercises and yoga methods targeted to optimize pelvic floor health.